 Sleeping pads insulate the same way that sleeping bags and clothing layers do.
 They trap and hold a layer of "dead" (non-circulating) air between your body and the cold (in this case, the cold ground).
 Your body gradually warms this layer of dead air and it becomes an insulating barrier.

 Beneath you, though, a sleeping bag's heat-trapping loft gets compressed to almost nothing due to the weight of your body.
 As a result, you need a pad to buffer you from heat-depleting contact with the cold ground (this is known as "conductive" heat loss).
 The insulative performance of a pad depends upon how much air it holds inside and how free that air is to circulate.

-These pads use air for comfort and must be manually inflated.
+These pads use air for cushioning and must be manually inflated.
 Some models integrate foam, insulative fill or reflective materials to increase warmth.

 Pros: Comfortable and lightweight.
 Fine for backpacking or camping in warm conditions; insulated models can be used year-round.